humdrum-tools/vhv-documentation/humdrum/getting_started/slurs.md

 Multiple slurs on notes or chords can be addressed individually within the layout parameter by adding the `n` parameter set to the number of the slur.
-For example, if there are two slurs, then the first one can be referenced by adding `n=1` to the layout paramter, and `n=2` for the second one.
+For example, if there are two slurs, then the first one can be referenced by adding `n=1` to the layout parameter, and `n=2` for the second one.

 {% include verovio.html